 On Aug.
 15, we celebrate the Dormition of the Theotokos and Ever-Virgin Mary.
-We will observe the eve of the feast with Great Vespers on Wednesday, Aug.
-14, at 6:00, and the day of the feast with Divine Liturgy at 9:30.
-Please bring herbs and flowers to be blessed after each service, in honor of our Lady, the most fragrant flower of the Church.
+We will observe the feast as part of our usual schedule of weekend services.
+Please bring herbs and flowers to be blessed, in honor of our Lady, the most fragrant flower of the Church.

 Although we constantly honor the Virgin Mary as the one who bore the Son of God in her womb (that’s what “Theotokos” means), this singular role is the fulfillment and not the cause of her holiness, her astonishing closeness to God.
 As we hear in the Gospel reading for the Dormition, the Lord corrects those who would say, “Blessed is the womb that bore you, and the breasts which nursed you,” by saying, “More than that, blessed are those who hear the word of God and keep it!”
 The Virgin Mary’s whole life expressed her keeping of the word of God.
 That is what we mean when we say that she is “most pure” and “blameless”: her heart was undivided; she always freely willed to love and serve the Lord.